-Wondering if counselling for trauma is worth it?
+Wondering if trauma counselling is worth it?

 It’s natural to feel unsure.
 Trauma can leave you feeling broken or stuck — but healing is possible, and you are definitely not broken.